Q. What is Philabundance?

 Q. How is food distributed through Philabundance programs and agencies?

 A. Philabundance works with a network of nearly 500 member agencies including food pantries, shelters and emergency kitchens who order food that best fit their client’s needs and then distribute it directly to the people who need it most.
-Philabundance also gets food directly into the hands of people who need it most through our direct neighborhood distribution programs like Fresh For All which distributed free produce and the Community Food Center which is a choice style food pantry serving the Fairhill and West Kensington sections of Philadelphia.
+Philabundance also gets food directly into the hands of people who need it most through our direct neighborhood distribution programs like Fresh For All which distributed free produce.
 Check out our other programs here

 Q. How much food is distributed?